Lighting a Cold Fireplace

 Priming your chimney is an easy process.
-All it takes is some newspaper and a match.
+All it takes is a newspaper and a match.
 Just roll up the newspaper, light the end, and hold it high up into the damper opening.
 After a minute or two, you should feel the cold air start to warm up as it moves up the chimney and the draft is reversed.
 After this, you can go ahead and light your fire.
 If this doesn’t work, maybe because it’s an extremely cold chimney situation.
-If this is the case, you can leave the damper open for a half hour or so.
+If this is the case, you can leave the damper open for a half-hour or so.
 This lets warm air from the room slowly work its way up the chimney.
-Obviously, this isn’t the most energy efficient way of priming your chimney.
+Obviously, this isn’t the most energy-efficient way of priming your chimney.
 As, consequently, you’ll lose a lot of warm air out of your home.

 Once Your Chimney is Primed

 The next step is to make sure that you get a good fire started.
 The first thing you need is the right kind of wood.
 The important thing to remember here is to only use wood that has been properly seasoned.
 You may be tempted to pile on the logs to get a roaring blaze going, but that’s a temptation you’ll want to fight.
-Big fires can cause a thicker creosote build-up, and they could also cause your chimney to crack.
+Big fires can cause thicker creosote build-up, and they could also cause your chimney to crack.

 Building A Fire

 Now, to build a fire.
 For a fire that lasts several hours without much effort to keep it going, try the upside-down method.
 Put the larger logs on the bottom, then add a layer of smaller logs.
 Put your kindling material on top.
-As a final layer, add some newspaper balls or other tinder, and light the tinder.
+As a final layer, add some newspaper balls or other tinder and light the tinder.
 This approach makes a nice clean fire that doesn’t require lots of attention.

 Make Sure Your Fireplace Is Clean

 Another reason for a smoky fireplace could be that you have an obstruction or a thick creosote build-up.
 If this is the reason for your smoky fire, the only fix is to call in the professionals.
-Remember to hire only CSIA certified chimney sweeps, like the experts at SootMaster Chimney Sweep.
+Remember to hire only expert chimney sweeps, like the experts at SootMaster Chimney Sweep.
 Give us a call for advice on how to handle chimney problems, and remember to set up an appointment for your annual chimney inspection and cleaning.

 Avoid the headache of a smoky house and a struggling fire by following these simple tips before starting a cold fireplace.
-At SootMaster we urge you to take all precautions to have a safe and warm winter season.
+At SootMaster, we urge you to take all precautions to have a safe and warm winter season.